feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research current economic indicators and situation in Algeria, including GDP growth, key industries, unemployment, and inflation rates."
+#> [1] "Research the current economic situation in Algeria, focusing on key aspects such as GDP growth, main industries, and economic challenges."
 #>
 #> [[1]]$response
-#> [1] "As of early 2024, Algeria's GDP growth is around 3-4%, driven by hydrocarbons, agriculture, and manufacturing.
-Key industries include oil and gas, petrochemicals, and agriculture.
-The unemployment rate is about 12-14%, while inflation hovers near 4-5%."
+#> [1] "Algeria's economy in 2024 shows moderate GDP growth (~3%) driven by hydrocarbons, which dominate exports and revenue.
+Key industries include oil and gas, agriculture, and manufacturing, but challenges like dependence on energy, unemployment, and diversification needs persist."
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE